webqit/webflo/README.md

       └── stickers/index.js ------------------ http://localhost:3000/products/stickers
 ```

-They form a step-based workflow for your routes, with each step controlling the next...
+They form a step-based workflow for your routes, with each step *owning* the next...

 ```js
 /**